Over 1 day

 - Mark the spot with powdered chalk.

 - Dig holes at the marked spots and install the posts.
+If the posts aren’t the exact height that you want your fence to be, you can trim them.

-- Cut the rails so the ends fall at the middle of the posts and fasten them with #8 2 ½-inch deck screws
+- Cut the rails so the ends fall at the middle of the posts and fasten them with #8 2-1/2-inch deck screws.

 - Drive a stake at the top and bottom of the slope where you’d like the fence to end.